 The Living Desert Wilderness Loop hike is one of the most popular Palm Desert hikes.
 Here are the top reasons our family enjoyed the Wilderness Loop hike:

-As you reach the far end of the Wilderness Loop Trail and start to come back down along a ridgetop trail, the aerial views of Palm Desert, Palm Springs and the surrounding mountains are incredible.
+As you reach the far end of the Wilderness Loop Trail and start to come back down along a ridgetop trail, the elevated views of Palm Desert, Palm Springs and the surrounding mountains are incredible.

 As you may guess by the name, this kid-friendly Palm Desert hike is a loop trail, giving you two directions to choose from.
 We hiked the Wilderness Loop trail counter-clockwise as the slope of the incline is less steep going counter-clockwise and the scenery is better suited to hiking in this direction.